 The subject property is within the Tangerine Road Corridor Overlay District but is exempt from some of the district's requirements because it is within the Rancho Vistoso PAD.
+Although the PAD is not exempted from the viewshed analysis required by TRCOD, this particular property does not front Tangerine Road and is ~800' from the Tangerine right-of-way so a viewshed analysis is not required.
 No significant scenic views of the Tortolita, Santa Catalina, or other mountains exist from Tangerine Road.